inventorandregray/deep-ly/README.md

 ## 🧠 Usage

-Run a model from Hugging Face with your custom prompt:
+Run any Hugging Face model with your custom prompt:

 ```bash
 python main.py \